2018 Tax Brackets – What’s Your Bracket This Upcoming Tax Season?

 Can You Get Into a Different Tax Bracket?

-Simply put, yes.
 Your marginal tax rate is associated with your taxable income (not salary or gross income) and there are strategies to reduce your marginal tax rate.
 Here are a few potential tax deductions and exclusions that may reduce your marginal tax rate.
 Most of these must be in place by the end of the year.
-If you missed these strategies in 2018, consider them for 2019.
+If you missed doing this in 2018, consider taking one or more of these actions in future years:

 - Contributing to a retirement savings account or deductible IRA